 CMS has granted transitional pass-through reimbursement status for OMIDRIA, which we expect to run until January 1, 2018.
 Pass-through status allows for separate payment (i.e., outside the bundled payment) under Medicare Part B for new drugs and other medical technologies.
-We are seeking to extend pass-through reimbursement status or obtain separate reimbursement for OMIDRIA through legislative and administrative means; however, in the event that either approach is not successful, we expect that OMIDRIA will be included as part of the packaged payment and as a result the per unit price we receive for OMIDRIA would likely be reduced.
-We are currently unable to predict whether separate payment will be granted or, if granted, the timing of the grant or the actual reimbursement rate.
+We are seeking to continue to obtain separate or similar reimbursement for OMIDRIA on and after January 1, 2018 and/or to extend the pass-through period through legislative and administrative means; however, in the event that neither approach is successful, we expect that OMIDRIA will be included as part of the packaged payment and as a result the per unit price we receive for OMIDRIA would likely be reduced and our product revenue might be significantly impacted.
+We are currently unable to predict whether separate or similar reimbursement will be granted or whether an extension of the pass-through period will be granted, or, if granted, the timing of the grant or the actual reimbursement rate.
 In addition, uncertainty regarding the reimbursement status of the product may result in customers delaying purchase decisions, particularly during the fourth quarter of 2017.
-Therefore, until we have additional clarity on these items, we cannot determine the impact to OMIDRIA product sales trends.